Gorton's Solution with Humic and Fulvic acids$12.98

 |Rosebush||Lack of vibrancy and fullness.||No change||some new growth||A lot of new buds||Looking much better|

 To make the trial more accurate, I did have control plants to have a better comparison.
-All plant were under the same conditions, soil, water, and weather.
+All plants were under the same soil, water, and weather conditions.
 The control plants were pepper and tomato plants.
 Planted in the same area as the trial plants.

 The pepper comparison

-The pictures above show the control pepper plant at week one (on the left) then at week four (on the right).
-There is some new growth but does not look healthy.
-There is also some improvement in color.
-In comparison to the peppers treated with Gorton’s below.
+The pictures above show the control pepper plant at week one (on the left) and then at week four (on the right).
+There is some new growth, but it does not look healthy.
+There is also some improvement in color compared to the peppers treated with Gorton’s below.

 Tomato transplant comparison

-The tomatoes were the most affected by the harsh weather.
-I had two trials:
+The tomatoes were the most affected by the harsh weather, and here are my two experiences:

-The above pictures show the control tomato plant at week one (left), then at week four (right).
-The plant is showing some new growth but the leaves are still deformed.
+The pictures above show the control tomato plant at week one (left) and then at week four (right).
+We can notice some new growth, but the leaves are still deformed.

 The below pictures show Gorton’s trial tomato plant.
-The first week’s plant was struggling, I even thought I would lose it.
-It made it through the last month of brutal heat.
-Finally, in the fourth week a lot of new growth show on the little plant.
+The first week’s plant was struggling, and I even thought I would lose it.
+However, it made it through the last month of brutal heat.
+Finally, in the fourth week, a lot of new growth appeared on the little plant.

 Established tomato plant comparison

-When I started the trial, I had already cut back my spring-planted tomato plants.
-That’s what we do here in Texas to give our plant some rest during the hot summer.
-In the fall the plants are supposed to come back and produce before our first freeze.
+When I started the trial, I had already cut back my spring-planted tomatoes to give them some rest during the hot summer.
+The plants are supposed to come back and produce before our first freeze in the fall.

 This year, as I mentioned before, has been exceptionally hot.
-The plants got a beating and I lost many of them.
-They were, also, had a lot of spider mite damage.
-These pest just would not give up.
+The plants got a beating, and I lost many of them.
+They were, also had a lot of spider mite damage.
+These pests would not give up.

 I started using Gorton’s solution in the remaining plants.
 Check the pictures below to see for yourself.

 The plant looks so healthy and beautiful.
-The leaves are thick and healthy and don’t have any sign of spider mite damage, which usually appear as soon as the leaf unfolds.
+The leaves are thick and healthy and don’t have any spider mite damage, which usually appears as soon as the leaf unfolds.

 Effects on a rosebush

 I have not been lucky with my roses.
 I keep losing them to drought or whatever it is killing them.
-This rosebush, I planted two years ago.
-It blooms from time to time but does show vigorous growth.
-I decided to try Gorton’s solution on it and see what happens.
+The rose bush I planted two years ago blooms from time to time but is never vigorous.
+So I decided to try Gorton’s solution on it and see what happens.

-The results are pretty obvious on the rosebush.
+The results are pretty evident on the rosebush.
 The color is much more vibrant after the weekly application of Gorton’s solution.
 I am happy with it and looking forward to more blooms.

 Who should use Gorton’s solution?

-In my opinion, it is a great product for new gardens.
+In my opinion, it is an excellent product for new gardens.
 Garden soil builds itself through the years of cultivation.
 Store-bought soil, most likely, needs more enrichment.
 Gorton’s solution may be the right choice to awaken the life within it.

 The dilution ratio, one teaspoon per gallon of water, makes the solution go a long way.
-However, following instructions of applying twice a week may turn out a bit costly.
+However, following instructions of applying twice a week may be costly.
 The company recommends using it regularly, alone or along with your favorite fertilizer.
-But If it were a short term treatment for your plant problem, it would make it worthwhile.
+But If it were a short-term treatment for your plant problem, it would make it worthwhile.

 As a home gardener, I am trying to cut my costs as much as possible.
-The trial size of 8 oz was able to cover only a few of my plants in four weeks period.
+The trial size of 8 oz covered only a few of my plants in four weeks period.
 I followed the instructions and applied it weekly, while I usually fertilize my veggies biweekly.
 I assume maybe using a 32 oz container with a hose-end sprayer, which they recommend, may be more cost-effective.

-In conclusion, I do think Gorton’s solution is worth a try, especially if you are a beginner gardener, and your soil doesn’t seem to have much life in it.
-It will speed up the process of improving it and bringing life to it.
+In conclusion, Gorton’s solution is worth trying, especially if you are a beginner gardener and your soil doesn’t seem to have much life.
+It will improve it and bring back life to it.